 I haven’t been to a Macaroni Grill in years, but what I remember most about the restaurant (other than the opera singers) is their Rosemary Focaccia.
 I’ve made the Macaroni Grill copycat, and while it is very good, it calls for semolina flour.
 I don’t usually have the semolina flour, but I always have all-purpose and think this all-purpose flour version is just as good or better.

-The original is from The Gourmet Cookbook and is double this.
-This is a halved version which makes just enough to fill a 9 inch pan (or a 12×8).
-The picture below is an old one.
+The original recipe is from The Gourmet Cookbook.
+This is a halved version which makes just enough to fill a 9 inch square or a 12×8 inch rectangular dish.

 - 1 cup minus 2 tablespoons water 7 oz

 - 1 1/8 teaspoon active dry yeast half a packet